antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/install/index.rst

 ---------------------------------------------------

-Windows has no concept of a user's home directory, and since the standard Python installation under Windows is simpler than under Unix, the :option:`!--prefix` option has traditionally been used to install additional packages in separate locations on Windows. ::
+Windows has no concept of a user's home directory, and since the standard Python installation under Windows is simpler than under Unix, the :option:`--prefix` option has traditionally been used to install additional packages in separate locations on Windows. ::